-There’s practically a detox from every other thing we do, so what I wonder is why are we not asking the question of whether we need a detox from these digital platforms that have become so intertwined in lives?
+There’s practically a detox from every other thing we do like when we detox our body with a green detox drink mix, so what I wonder is why are we not asking the question of whether we need a detox from these digital platforms that have become so intertwined in lives?
 We are habitually returning to Facebook, Twitter, or Instagram whenever there is a split second opportunity, without awareness.
 I don’t suppose we are really gaining anything from flicking every newsfeed as the kettle boils, but thumbs seems to have a mind of their own.
 It is this resolute comfort of the digital that is unnerving.
 It is referred to as a pocket pal, a companion in times when we need reassurance, yet despite the initial rush of dopamine we get (when receiving new likes,) research is increasingly showing that our seratonin levels decrease after using sites like Instagram.

 It would certainly be unfair to totally discredit social media entirely.
 It has its obvious benefits.
 It is to the 21st century what mobiles were to the 90s.
 It provides us with an amazing sharing platform, communication and lifeline.
 It also connects us to people that socially, geographically, or culturally we might never have known.

 It is interesting that social media is now also used to document every inch of our lives.
 I have a relatively adequate knowledge of what my friends have they done and are doing, because of the steady flow of virtual authorship.
 I feel this somewhat takes away the excitement of when we do actually meet up and chat.
 There is a lack of ‘new news’ because more often that not we have heard it through cyberspace.
 No longer do we get to hear the details before a photo pips us to the post.